The magic of photography has not only intrigued me, but the translation from the click of the shutter to a finished image has always amazed me.

 I have published two books on photography – Melbourne’s Delights and My Diverse Australia.

-My preference is to shoot in natural light, and an eclectic range of images always tantalize the shutter finger.
+So while I have the fully equipped studio, my preference is to shoot in natural light, and an eclectic range of images always tantalize my shutter finger.